fccn/docker-jenkins/README.md

 Based on [jenkinsci/blueocean](https://hub.docker.com/r/jenkinsci/blueocean) Alpine image and adds user jenkins to the docker group (default GID 999) to allow it to run docker inside the container.
 You can fetch the latest image in [docker hub](https://hub.docker.com/r/stvfccn/jenkins), this image will use the GID 999 for the docker group.
 To use a different GID you need to build a new image.

+Since version 1.1.0 Ansible has been added to the image enabling the usage of Ansible plugin for Jenkins

 ## Requirements

 To build this container you need to have docker installed.
 A makefile is provided along with the project to facilitate